You can discover and automate privilege management based on policies.

 - Go to the SQS AWS console.

 - Click the Create Queue button.

 - For Type of queue select standard.

 - For Name, enter ec2_state_events or choose a custom name.

 - Leave the remaining fields with the default settings.

-- In the Event Source section, click the Edit button for the Event Pattern Preview.
+- In the Event Source section, click the Edit button to display the Event Pattern Preview page.